amadrzyk/TimeToCare/README.md

 ## What's next for TimeToCare

 Our next step for TimeToCare would be a working build.
-Now that we have supported our theory of directing patients to hospitals based on wait times and distance, we would like to see it run using real-time data.
+Now that we have supported our theory of directing patients to hospitals based on wait times and distance, we would love to see it run using real-time data.
 We could see the required data being pulled from a government website or provided by the hospitals directly to the app.